 In yet another study, I’ve read about quitting social media I found that responders faced many problems during a brief hiatus from the said networks.

 They felt bad about not being able to connect with their loved ones, had difficulty dealing with their emotions, and were also bored because their usual entertainment channel was missing.

 Shouldn’t it be the other way around?
 We are here talking about staying away from social media after all?

-But I fully get why the participants in the study didn’t find any positive effects when abstaining from the evil platforms.
+However, I fully understand why the participants in the study didn’t find any positive effects when abstaining from the wicked online platforms.

-If you’re using social media with the sole purpose to have fun, and this is no longer an option.
+If you’re using social media with the sole purpose of having fun, and if this is no longer an option.
 I’m sure you’ll be pissed.
 It’s like throwing away your TV if you’re hooked to a particular show.

 Plainly, you can’t find joy in not using social media if you don’t internally believe that you don’t need it.

 After all, if you ask a smoker who doesn’t think that smoking is bad to quit for a day he won’t find any joy in this.
 He will resent you.

 People are mostly using social media to escape their current reality.
 A place they turn to when the real world is simply making them feel “blah”.